Welcome! My name is Lilian, but my friends call me Lily, a.k.a Lili Bo. It's so nice to meet you, and I'm so glad you are here.

 What You Can Find at The Matbakh

 The Matbakh actually means The Kitchen in Arabic.
 Here you will find tasty, easy options for cooking with likely a cultural twist.
-Everything from my Granny’s coconut cream pie, to my mother-in-laws Mahshi Krumb (stuffed cabbage leaves).
+Everything from my Granny’s sweet potato casserole, to my mother-in-laws Mahshi Krumb (stuffed cabbage leaves).
 You will find a variety of flavors and stories behind each dish brought to you from my travels abroad and international friendships.

 Just like many of us are a hodgepodge of nationalities and backgrounds, this food blog is a cultural melting pot with an emphasis on Mediterranean and Middle Eastern cuisine.